terascope/kafka-assets/docs/asset/apis/kafka_reader_api.md

 This uses [node-rdkafka](https://github.com/Blizzard/node-rdkafka) underneath the hood.

-For this reader to function properly, you will need a running kafka cluster and configure this job with the correct group, topic and partition management options
+For this reader to function properly, you will need a running kafka cluster and configure this job with the correct group, topic and partition management options.

-this is a [recoverable](https://terascope.github.io/teraslice/docs/management-apis/endpoints-json#post-v1jobsjobid_recover) reader, meaning that this job can be stopped, and then pick back up where it left off.
+This is a [recoverable](https://terascope.github.io/teraslice/docs/management-apis/endpoints-json#post-v1jobsjobid_recover) reader, meaning that this job can be stopped, and then pick back up where it left off.

 Fetched records will already have metadata associated with it.
 Please reference the [metadata section](#metadata) for more information.